-Let's reimagine your business at scale with Robotic Process Automation
+Reimagine your business at scale with Robotic Process Automation

 As with many aspects of work, the move towards automation has accelerated due to the changing mindset brought on by the recent pandemic.
 Businesses are finding new ways to work.
-Across the globe, organisations have surprised themselves how quickly and efficiently they've been able to adapt.
+Across the globe, organizations have surprised themselves how quickly and efficiently they've been able to adapt.

 Now businesses have had a glimpse of what's possible and have been inspired to challenge the way they've always done things.
-It's not about recognising the value of Robotic Process Automation (RPA) - organisations already do, But with only 4 percent of enterprises having scaled beyond 50 robots, the issue is how to realise this value at scale.
+It's not about recognizing the value of Robotic Process Automation (RPA) - organizations already do, But with only 4 percent of enterprises having scaled beyond 50 robots, the issue is how to realize this value at scale.

-Here, Fujitsu examines how financial services brands can exploit the benefits of RPA at scale to drive new customer experiences, improve data governance, optimise processes and deliver organisation-wide digital transformation.
+Here, Fujitsu examines how financial services brands can exploit the benefits of RPA at scale to drive new customer experiences, improve data governance, optimize processes and deliver organization-wide digital transformation.